benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 The c/c/c studio will be developed through three stages:

-1. In **stage one** (mid 2019--end 2019) I will engage with the project's [stakeholders](#project-sponsor-and-stakeholders) to form a _c/c/c studio advisory group_ responsible for guiding high-level strategy, pedagogy and creative direction in the c/c/c studio program
+1. In **stage one** (beginning 2020--mid 2020) I will engage with the project's [stakeholders](#project-sponsor-and-stakeholders) to form a _c/c/c studio advisory group_ responsible for guiding high-level strategy, pedagogy and creative direction in the c/c/c studio program.
+In this stage I will also (with input from stakeholders) develop the c/c/c studio curriculum with a view to having it approved for delivery as an ANU Extension program in 2021.

-2. In **stage two** (beginning 2020--end 2020) we will design and run a series of creative code workshops (approx. one per month) with our [early adopter](#early-adopters) schools and community groups.
+2. In **stage two** (mid 2020--end 2020) we will design and run a series of creative code workshops (approx. one per month) with our [early adopter](#early-adopters) schools and community groups.
 These free workshops will be marketed to specific target groups (as determined by the advisory group).
 Through these workshop we will develop a curriculum of different creative activities for different audiences, and also build a community (local artists, CECS academics, ANU undergraduate & postgraduate students) capable of delivering these workshops.

-3. In **stage three** (beginning 2021--end 2021) we will officially launch the weekly on-campus c/c/c studio & masterclass.
+3. In **stage three** (beginning 2021--ongoing) we will officially launch the weekly on-campus c/c/c studio & masterclass.
 The weekly c/c/c studio sessions won't be lectures, or even tutorials---they will adopt a [studio-based learning](https://teaching.unsw.edu.au/assessing-studio-based-learning)